Résumé of John Stracke

 for the enterprise space, a hosted service for the consumer space.

-implemented a Web application framework, in object-oriented
+implemented a Web application framework for the enterprise

-- I was also responsible for researching new technologies to
+- Researched new technologies to

 keep ahead of the competition.